aimms/function-reference/algorithmic-capabilities/the-gmp-library/gmp_solution-procedures-and-functions/gmp_solution_getbestbound.rst

        'Search for global optimum'.

-    -  This function can also be used for GMPs with model type QP or QCP that are solved with GUROBI 9.0 or higher, if the GUROBI option *Nonconvex Strategy* is set to 'Translate'.
+    -  This function can also be used for GMPs with model type QP or QCP that are solved with Gurobi 9.0 or higher, if the Gurobi option *Nonconvex Strategy* is set to 'Translate'.

 .. seealso::